umn-asr/iron_fixture_extractor/README.md

 Fe is designed to be used in an interactive Ruby shell or Rails console.
-The idea is to poke around your data via your ActiveRecord models, then once you have a good dataset, use Fe.extract to load it into fixture files you can write tests against.
+The idea is to poke around your data via your ActiveRecord models, then once you have a good dataset, use Fe.extract to load it into fixture files you can write tests against and dynamically rebuild them later.

 This gem is dirt simple--consider reading the source code and test cases directly to clarify any behavioral details this readme